Ford Mustang SVT Cobra: 1996

-For 1996, Ford finally retired the aging 302 CID "5.0" V8 in the Mustang GT and SVT Cobra, replacing it with a new aluminum 4.6 L DOHC modular unit that was smoother and had slightly better fuel economy.
+For the 1996 model year, Ford retired the aging 302 CID "5.0" V8 in the Mustang GT and SVT Cobra, with a new aluminum 4.6 L DOHC modular unit that was smoother and had slightly better fuel economy.
 Starting with the 1996 model year, every Cobra engine was hand-assembled by two-person teams at the Ford Romeo Engine Plant in Romeo, Michigan, a practice that continued through the remainder of SVT Cobra production.
 Each engine had a label (later, a metal plaque on the 2003–2004 Cobra engines) bearing the names and signatures of the two engine builders.
 The Romeo engine, as it was called, produced 305 hp and 300 lb.ft of torque, enabling the new Cobra to go 0-60 mph in 5.9 seconds and do the quarter mile in 13.99 seconds at 101.6 mph.
 However, Car and Driver magazine was able to hit 60 mph in 5.4 seconds and the quarter mile in 14.00 seconds at 102 mph during a comparison test in their December 1995 issue.
 The 1996 Cobra engine redlined at 6,800 rpm, with fuel shut-off occurring at 7,000 rpm.

-Ford's modular V8 debuted in the all-new 1992 Ford Crown Victoria as a single-overhead-cam (SOHC) setup, and then the engine really displayed its power potential with 32 valves, dual overhead cams (DOHC), and 285 hp in the all-new 1993 Lincoln Mark VIII.
+Ford's modular V8 debuted in the 1991 Lincoln Town Car as a single-overhead-cam (SOHC) setup, and then the engine really displayed its power potential with 32 valves, dual overhead cams (DOHC), and 285 hp in the all-new 1993 Lincoln Mark VIII.

 The modular engine's aluminum block was cast in Italy by Teksid, a firm that produces parts for Ferrari and Formula One racers.
 SVT fitted the 1996 Cobra with the Borg Warner T-45 5-speed manual transmission, which was also used in the Mustang GT.
 (Tremec bought the production rights for the T-45 in late 1998, although the unit remained unchanged in terms of strength.)